 Step 3: Use this Information to Customize your Communication Strategies

 Once you have a solid understanding of who you’re talking to and how they prefer to communicate and/or gather information, you are able to build more thoughtful strategies on how to reach them.
 It’s important to meet your target audience where they are and get your message in front of them, rather than waiting for them to come to you.
 If email is the preferred method of communication for one segment of your audience, consider a newsletter for them.
 If social media hits the mark for the other, then employ strategic efforts on their preferred channel(s) such as Facebook, Instagram, etc. just for that audience.

 Beyond where your message is meeting its audience, it’s just as important to customize that message to the specific persona.
 By focusing on what your audience is passionate about and using language that they can connect with, your message will be more memorable and resonate with your audience.

 The more research you can gather, the better your communication efforts will be.
-In addition to the initial research done before building your strategy, it’s important to continuously monitor and analyze performance of efforts to determine what is and isn’t working.
-Monitor where your leads are coming from, keep an eye on your social media insights, and review your website’s performance and where traffic is coming from for a start.
+In addition to the initial research done before building your strategy, it’s important to continuously monitor and analyze the performance of efforts to determine what is and isn’t working.
+Monitor where your leads are coming from, keep an eye on your social media insights and review your website’s performance and where traffic is coming from for a start.

 Don’t know where to start?
 Feel overwhelmed?
 The PTE team has years of experience defining target audiences, creating and implementing thoughtful strategies, and testing our efforts for refinement.
 Receive more information on how we can help you reach and resonate with your potential customers!